minana96/green-lab/AndroidRunner/Plugins/monsoon/README.md

   "nexus5x": "192.168.2.7:5555"
 }
 ```
-8. Disable lock screen in **Security**.
+8. Disable lock screen in *Security*.
 The screen will turn off after a maximum of 30 minutes, so the plugin will ensure that the screen wakes up before every run.
 It will also cause the screen to go asleep after every run.
-The **Stay Awake** settings under **Developer Options** applies only to devices that are in a charging state, which doesn't apply to Monsoon-configured devices during profiling.
+The *Stay Awake* settings under *Developer Options* applies only to devices that are in a charging state, which doesn't apply to Monsoon-configured devices during profiling.
-9. Under **Display** options, make sure the run duration of any future experiment doesn’t exceed the screen timeout (max 30 minutes), plus an extra minute or so to account for sleep calls.
+9. Under *Display* options, make sure the run duration of any future experiment doesn't exceed the screen timeout (max 30 minutes), plus an extra minute or so to account for sleep calls.

 ## Things to know before running first real experiment
-1. The field `reset_adb_among_runs` should either be set to **false** or not be included in the config.
+1. The field `reset_adb_among_runs` should either be set to *false* or not be included in the configuration file.
 2. The `duration` of each run must not exceed 30 minutes, or 1,800,000 milliseconds if the phone screen needs to be on during the experiment.
 Note, `time_between_run` is not affected by this requirement.
 3. Don't forget to add the phone's IP address and port to `devices.json`.
 4. For best stability, make sure the device is as close to the router as possible.
 The device may disconnect from the adb server if the WiFi connection isn't stable.
+5. It's not required to turn off Monsoon before changing the `vout` field.
+Monsoon can adjust that while it's powered on.
+6. The script will create a csv file in the same directory that will get overwritten every time an experiment is run.

 ## Running the experiment
 It's time to run a real experiment.
 1. Terminate the adb server if one exists.
 Leave USB passthrough unplugged from host machine.
-2. Execute `python android-runner android-runner/examples/monsoon/config.json` or whatever path the experiment's config file needs.
+2. Execute Android Runner using the path to the experiment's configuration file.
 3. Once the phone is booted and connected to WiFi, connect USB passthrough to host machine.
 Physalia will first connect to the device via USB adb.
 It will then connect to it via WiFi adb.
 4. The experiment will be automated from this point on.
 5. The device will remain connected to adb over WiFi after the experiment is over, so any future experiments can be run without disconnecting or reconnecting any cables if desired.

 ## Results
 Physalia will provide joules, the duration in milliseconds and an error flag field per run with a default sampling rate of 5 kHz.
 The `error_flag` will be set to *False* if Monsoon’s `sampleEngine` returns a list of lists that contains timestamps, current and voltage.
-The results will be saved and aggregated in the same way as other plugins.
+The results will be saved and aggregated from the experiment standpoint and also from the subject standpoint.
+The mean of each subject will *not* be provided in the output.

 ## Troubleshooting
 **usb.core.USBError: [Errno 32] Pipe error**\
 Restart the Monsoon.
 Likely the result of the device disconnecting from the adb server while Monsoon is profiling.\
 **Phone turned on but is losing power**\
-Make sure the device's time settings are correct.\
+Increase the voltage.
+Ensure time settings are correct.\
-**Permission error**\
-You may need to run the experiment as a privileged user.\
 **Phone Stuck in Bootloop**\
 The Nexus 5X phone has a few bugs within the hardware/firmware that can sometimes brick the phone unexpectedly.
 It's recommended to perform a factory reset via fastboot and twrp to see if that fixes the bootloop before trying other more extreme measures.\
 **Experiment Not Progressing**\
 Occasionally, the test device may go offline in WiFi mode and transition to dropping the connection while the adb server is still up.
-Terminate the experiment, re-establish the adb connection with test device and use the experiment's progress xml file to restart where it hanged.
+Terminate the experiment, re-establish the adb connection with test device and use the experiment's progress xml file to restart where it hanged.\
+**Other Errors/Warnings**\
+Type `adb kill-server` before running a new experiment.
+Let Physalia create the adb server.
+Restart the Monsoon if all else fails.